LLVM

 Compilation

-With the input program being represented by the annotated Term
+With the input program being represented by the annotated Term, we can now

 easily translate these to LLVM code.
 We rely mostly on the